flowchart LR

 5.9.2 9.2 When to Use Which

 Batch learning is appropriate when the data distribution is stable and you can afford periodic retraining; it is simpler to reason about and to evaluate.
-Online learning is the right choice when data arrive as a continuous stream, when the distribution drifts over time (concept drift), or when the dataset is too large to fit in memory.
+Online learning is the right choice when data arrive as a continuous stream, when the distribution drifts over time, or when the dataset is too large to fit in memory.
 Examples include fraud detection, news ranking, and trading systems.
 The trade-off is that online systems are more vulnerable to noisy or adversarial updates and can suffer catastrophic forgetting, in which new data overwrite previously learned knowledge.
+Mitigations include rehearsal (replaying old examples) and regularizing parameters that were important for earlier data.

 5.10 10.
 Active Learning